HAND IN HAND PRESENTATION DAY – October 27, 2018

 Administered by the Community Foundation for Greater Buffalo

 This two-week program had tremendous impact on the students, the teachers, and the recipients and their families, too.
-Felice Masumbuko, a rising junior from Lackawanna High School was one of the 15 Project Team Leaders, and he commented, “Thanks to this program, I was able to interact with different types of people with different perspectives and learn from each and everyone one of them.
+Felice Masumbuko, a rising senior from Lackawanna High School was one of the 15 Project Team Leaders, and he commented, “Thanks to this program, I was able to interact with different types of people with different perspectives and learn from each and everyone one of them.
 I also learned how to apply my knowledge to certain tasks I have never done before.”

 Amy McCarthy, recipient Katelyn’s mother said, “Getting this prosthetic arm will allow Katelyn to be more independent.
 We are so grateful to be part of this project.”

-In addition to AT&T, we are grateful to all our Hand in Hand collaborators:
+We are grateful to all our Hand in Hand collaborators: